ramenengine/afkit/README.md

 ## Audio

-When ALLEGRO_AUDIO is defined, audio-allegro.f will be loaded, which reserves 32 samples for playing samples with play_sample, and a default mixer and voice.
+When allegro-audio is defined, audio-allegro.f will be loaded, which reserves 32 samples for playing samples with play_sample, and a default mixer and voice.

 ## Graphics